Ace-FT/ace-ft/readme.md

 - The Workerpool managers set the computing power price [Check out this section of the SDK documentation for more details](https://github.com/iExecBlockchainComputing/iexec-sdk/blob/master/CLI.md#sell-your-computing-power-at-limit-price-on-the-marketplace)

-Luckily enough there are no blockchain Tx fees on iExec's sidechain (Bellecour) and it makes the pricing equation as simple as:
+Luckily enough there are no blockchain Tx fees on iExec's sidechain (Bellecour) which makes the pricing equation as simple as:

 ```sh
 Total transfer fees = app usage fee + worker usage fee + dataset usage fee